Jaypad07/Rock-Paper-Scissors/README.md

 * Rock beats scissors
 * Scissors beat paper
 * Paper beats rock

-However, in this high-stakes version, your choices directly impact the fate of humanity.
-Choose wisely and strategically to defeat the villain robots and secure the future of humankind.

 ### Features
 The Rock Paper Scissors game with villain robots offers the following features: